- Best Hotels in Santorini

 - Dining: There’s a small snack shop at the ruins, a couple of great restaurants, Melina’s Tavern and The Cave of Nikolas, down on the adjacent beach, and a handful of cafes 10-14 minutes walk away.

-The very well preserved ruins of Akrotiri are a UNESCO World Heritage Site and popular cultural attraction for visitors to Santorini.
+The very well preserved ruins of Akrotiri are the most popular cultural attraction for visitors to Santorini.
 The ancient city was buried in ash during a volcano triggered by an earthquake in the 17th century B.C., and many historians believe Akritiri to be the inspiration behind Plato’s Atlantis legend.
 Archaeologists began modern excavation of the site in 1967.